dillangajarawala/15112TermProject/readme.md

 winner and score will be shown.

-This file explains all the required modules and technologies that are required to run 'The Interactive NHL Experience' program.
+This file explains all the required modules and technologies that are required to run `The Interactive NHL Experience` program.

 Required Modules
 ----------------